 Remember about your mobile telephone – switch it to silent.
 The church’s location is not great for connectivity – but if you feel a sudden urge to Tweet that last line you just heard in the sermon 🙂 chances are that it will work!

 Arriving about 5 or 10 minutes before the start would give you time to get the feel of the place.

 There is level access via the Annexe entrance on the South (river) side of the church.

 At both entrances sidesmen will welcome you and help you get settled if you wish.

 Otherwise, just make your way in and find a seat in the main body of the church.

 Normally there are no reserved seats in St. Mary’s; no-one is going to feel put out because you’ve chosen to sit in the wrong seat so don’t worry.
 (If there are seats reserved, for instance for baptism families, these will be clearly indicated by a notice).

 Once you’ve found a place, take a moment or two to look around.
-You will see that some people are quietly chatting, some may kneel to pray after they get into the pew, some just sit looking through the information sheet.
+You will see that some people are quietly chatting, some may be praying, some just sit looking through the information sheet.